 So when she was diagnosed with the disease in 2015 after going to the doctor because of some abdominal discomfort, she was shocked.

-Now – showing no evidence of cancer after having surgery, radiation and chemotherapy – Roberta and her daughter, Adrienne, have turned to raising awareness of the disease in their community, particularly among African Americans.
+Now – showing no evidence of cancer following surgery, radiation and chemotherapy – Roberta and her daughter, Adrienne, have turned to raising awareness of the disease in their community, particularly among Black Americans.

-When asked why they got involved in volunteering with the Pancreatic Cancer Action Network (PanCAN), Adrienne chuckled.
-“That was me.
+When asked why they got involved in volunteering with Pancreatic Cancer Action Network (PanCAN), Adrienne replied, “That was me.
 I’m a very civic-minded person, involved in several organizations in my community.

-“Mom was just going to donate to PanCAN, but I said we had to get more involved.”
+“Mom was donating to PanCAN, and I said we had to get more involved.”

 “As African Americans, we’re impacted disproportionately by a number of health issues, and pancreatic cancer is one of them,” Adrienne said.

 Black Americans are at an increased risk for pancreatic cancer.
 They have the highest incidence rate of pancreatic cancer in the U.S., according to the National Cancer Institute SEER data.